Forum Discussion

 A Text variable is like a written note.
 Its value can contain any combination of keyboard characters.

 • It is possible to enter a number into a Text variable.
-However, the program will see the value as typed characters, not as a number.
-Therefore, you can't do math operations on a number in a Text variable.
+However, the program sees the entry as typed characters, not as a number.
+Therefore, you can't do math operations with a number in a Text variable.

 Number variable